 - 6.3 As can be seen from Figure 6, average NIEPS expense costs appear high when compared to the sample data, noting that: - NIEPS expense costs exceed all those within the sample of very large schemes, and - NIEPS expense costs are close to the level of the highest individual scheme cost within the sample of large schemes.
-NIEPS expense costs
+NIEPS expense costs are significantly higher than the average 'large scheme' expense costs (£638 per member versus £281 per member).

-- are significantly higher than the average 'large scheme' expense costs (£638 per member versus £281 per member). - We note that the investment management expenses appear to represent a relatively high proportion (73%) of the total. - 6.5 We note that the trustees' role will involve monitoring expenses regularly to ensure they are reasonable and governance processes should be in place to ensure this happens.
+- 6.4 We note that the investment management expenses appear to represent a relatively high proportion (73%) of the total. - 6.5 We note that the trustees' role will involve monitoring expenses regularly to ensure they are reasonable and governance processes should be in place to ensure this happens.

-7 UR proposed allowances
+7 UR RP6 FD allowances

-UR approach to setting RP6 allowances
+UR approach to FD RP6 allowances

-7.1 We have considered NIE Networks Business Plan Submission including its PDAM methodology submission in addition to a range of other material in formulating our proposed approach to RP6 including regulatory precedents, CC RP5 decision and other relevant material.
+7.1 We have considered NIE Networks Business Plan Submission including its PDAM methodology submission in addition to a range of other material in formulating our approach to RP6 including regulatory precedents, CC RP5 decision and other relevant material.
+Since the Draft Determination we have considered consultation responses, representations made by NIE Networks, relevant pension aspects and other factors in coming to our Final Determination.
 Below we summarise our decision on key pension aspects.